Share and Enjoy

 Naviance and ICAP data

 One of the Naviance tools is the Career Interest Profiler, which matches students to careers based on a questionnaire that determines their strongest interests.
 Some parents have expressed concern that their child’s career profile doesn’t match what their child likes or really wants to do when they graduate.
 “As the assessments are completed, career pathways will be suggested that match the students’ personality types and interests.”
 (To read about the accuracy of student career assessments, read here and here and here.)
-Naviance’s Roadtrip Nation also offers the “What’s Your Road?” self-guided experience in which students answer self-assessment questions about their interests and personal attributes.
+Naviance’s Roadtrip Nation emphasizes 21st Century soft-skills, data badges, and also offers the “What’s Your Road?” self-guided experience in which students answer self-assessment questions about their interests and personal attributes.
 The results match them with leaders in the Roadtrip Nation Interview Archive who share students’ interests.
+Naviance’s Roadtrip Nation has also teamed up with the College Board.
 Naviance’s other “third party experts” offer SuperMatch college search, scattergrams, and PrepMe which offers ACT/SAT test prep.
 Naviance also offers ACT test prep by allowing the students to practice tests online, through a program called WorkKeys.

 Students complete online personality tests, and can also enter what they do outside of school